aczw/sddm-theme-corners/README.md

 - `TextFieldColor`: the color of the text field background for the user and password fields.
 - `TextFieldTextColor`: the color of the text inside the user and password fields.
+- `TextFieldHighlightColor`: the color of the border around the currently selected text field.
+- `TextFieldHighlightWidth`: the border width of the currently selected text field. set to 0 to disable the border.
+- `UserFieldBgText`: the placeholder text shown in the user field when nothing is typed.
+- `PasswordFieldBgText`: the placeholder text shown in the password field when nothing is typed.

 ### login button